VerticalRelevance/distributed-tracing/doc/trace-injection-blog-post.md

 - **Source Analyzer** – AI-powered component that identifies optimal locations for trace statement placement
 - **Trace Injection** – The process of adding observability instrumentation to specific code locations
 - **Tracing Priorities** – Configurable criteria used by AI to identify critical locations for instrumentation

+## Best Practices / Design Principles

+### Choice of AI Model

+Model selection significantly impacts analysis quality, accuracy, and cost.
+The Trace Injection Advisor supports multiple AI models through AWS Bedrock, providing flexibility to choose models based on specific requirements and constraints.

+**Anthropic Claude 3 Sonnet** excels at detailed code analysis and provides nuanced understanding of complex codebases.
+It offers excellent reasoning capabilities for identifying subtle trace opportunities and provides detailed rationale for recommendations.
+This model is ideal for comprehensive analysis of critical applications where accuracy is paramount.

+**Meta Llama 3.2 3B Instruct** provides efficient processing with faster response times and lower token costs.
+While less detailed than Claude, it offers solid performance for large-scale code analysis and bulk processing scenarios.
+This model suits development teams processing extensive codebases with cost constraints.

+Organizations requiring on-premises deployment or custom fine-tuning may prefer self-hosted models.
+The solution's modular architecture supports custom model implementations, enabling integration with organization-specific AI infrastructure while maintaining the same analysis capabilities.

+### Configuration Management

+The solution uses YAML-based configuration files that centralize all system settings, making it easy to customize behavior for different projects and environments.
+Key configuration areas include AI model selection and parameters (temperature, retry logic, token limits), tracing priorities and their relative importance, formatter selection and template paths, and AWS region configuration for Bedrock access.

+### Search Path Strategy

+Effective search path configuration is crucial for accurate call tracing across complex Python projects.
+The Call Tracer requires proper search paths to resolve imports and follow function calls across modules.
+Best practices include adding project root directory for local module resolution, including virtual environment site-packages for dependency analysis, and specifying custom library paths for proprietary modules.

+Search path ordering affects resolution priority, with earlier paths taking precedence.
+This allows override behavior for testing or development scenarios.
+The system caches parsed modules across search paths to improve performance during analysis of large codebases.

+### Output Integration

+The flexible formatting system enables integration with various development tools and workflows.
+Teams can customize output formats to match their documentation standards, integrate with existing observability tooling, and automate report generation through CI/CD pipelines.

+For interactive analysis, the FastHTML renderer provides web-based exploration of call trees, while Streamlit integration offers dashboard-style visualization with filtering capabilities.
+Custom formatters can generate outputs compatible with specific monitoring platforms or development tools.

 ### Strategy